Yuvii2102/Core-Java-Projects/README.md

 - Keywords Used in Exception Handling

-  try → Block of code that may cause exception
+  i]   try → Block of code that may cause exception

-  catch → Handles the exception
+  ii]  catch → Handles the exception

-  finally → Executes always
+  iii] finally → Executes always

-  throw → Used to explicitly throw exception
+  iv]  throw → Used to explicitly throw exception

-  throws → Declares exception
+  v]   throws → Declares exception

 To recover from exceptions we can make use of `try-catch`, `throw/throws`, or `finally` blocks.
 We can handle exceptions with multiple catch-blocks.
 The finally-block code executes at any cost.
 [See how throw and throws keywords work](https://www.c-sharpcorner.com/UploadFile/3614a6/throw-and-throws-in-java/).